koladeadewuyi/offers-app/README.md

 * [Scaffeine](https://maven.apache.org/) - In memory cache.
 Used instead of a database to store the offers for simplicity reasons
 * [Sbt](https://rometools.github.io/rome/) - Build tool and dependency management

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-Semantic versioniog is not used
+For the sake of simplicity Semantic versioning was not used for this submission

 ## Authors

 * **Kolade Adewuyi**

 ## Acknowledgments